Paul and Silas in Thessalonica

 - After doing that and having read Paul’s Letter to the Philippians see if you can work out why Paul had such a good relationship with the Philippians.

 If necessary, read Paul’s Letter to the Philippians again.
 (I am assuming you have read it at least once already.
 That might be a false assumption.)
 Come on you can do it.
-In my favourite Bible the letter only takes up 3 and a half pages.
+My favourite Bible book (Paul’s letter to the Philippians) only takes up 3 and a half pages.
 That is not too much of a burden.
 This is a perfect opportunity to read the letter seven times like my old Greek Professor advised us to do.
 He is not old anymore; he is ageless and just starting on his second wind.
 Time for you to get your second wind and roll your sleeves up.

 Most people never run far enough on their first wind to find out they’ve got a second.William James